2019–20 Bengaluru FC season: AFC Cup

-As the winner of 2018–19 Indian Super League season, Bengaluru FC qualified for 2020 AFC Cup qualifiers.
+As the winner of 2018–19 Indian Super League, Bengaluru FC qualified for 2020 AFC Cup qualifiers.
 This will be Bengaluru's fifth appearance in the tournament after missing out in 2019.

 Qualifying play-offs

 Bengaluru FC faced Paro FC from Bhutan in preliminary round and won 10–1 on aggregate to advance for playoff round.
 In playoff round Bengaluru FC faced Maziya S&RC from Maldives, but failed to advance after losing out on penalties.